Thankam (film)

-Thankam was released theatrically on 26 January 2023 and received positive reviews from critics.
+Thankam was released theatrically on 26 January 2023, and received positive reviews from critics.

 Plot

 From Thrissur, the Gold Capital of India, Muthu and Kannan are gold brokers.
 The movie depicts their voyage to Mumbai to distribute gold as well as the subsequent setbacks they encounter.

-On one of the trips, Kannan disappears and is later discovered dead in a hotel room.
-The cops contact his wife to ask her to verify his identity.
-The police report that the door was closed from the outside using a different lock and that Kannan was discovered hanging from the fan with a pool of blood on the floor.
+On one of the trips, Kannan goes missing and is later found dead in a hotel room.
+The cops contact his wife, Keerthy, to ask her to verify his identity.
+The police report that the door was closed from the outside using a different lock, the room was a total mess and Kannan was hanging from the fan with a pool of blood on the floor.
 He had several wounds on his body, which suggests that he was more likely murdered, according to the results of the postmortem.
-The 8kgs of gold supposed to be with Kannan, is found to be missing.

-Muthu and his colleagues enlist the help of Inspector Vijay from Chembur Police Station to conduct inquiry into Kannan's death.
+The 8 kg of gold supposed to be with Kannan, is found to be missing.
+Muthu and his colleagues enlist the help of Inspector Jayant Sakhalkar from Chembur Police Station to conduct an inquiry into Kannan's death.

 As the inquiry goes on, it is revealed that Kannan planned his own murder with the assistance of his two other friends, Arul and Abbas, unable to get out of the debt he was in at the time.
-He told of his murder plan to Arul only, and Abbas was told to create disarray in Kannan's hotel room, inflict wounds on Kannan's body, take the 2kg gold Kannan possessed, and leave Kannan tied up in the room locking the door from outside.
+He told Arul only of his murder plan, and Abbas was told to create disarray in Kannan's hotel room, inflict wounds on Kannan's body, take the 2 kg of gold that Kannan had, and leave Kannan tied up in the room, locking the door from outside, with another lock.
 After Abbas left, Kannan untied himself and hung himself from the ceiling fan.
-Kannan did not have in possession 8kgs of gold as he tried to present to Muthu and everyone else.
-He had only 2kgs and gave it to Abbas to execute his plan.
-He tried to disguise his suicide as a murder in the hope that the persons in gold business whom Kannan owed money to, would pardon his family as well as his partner Muthu if Kannan was murdered rather than dead by suicide.

-Arul tells Kannan's wife Keerthy that Kannan had entrusted him to tell her he tried his best and this was the only way out he found, and hands over to her a gold locket always worn by Kannan, as a memoir.
+Kannan did not have 8 kg of gold in his possession as he tried to present it to Muthu and everyone else.
+He had only 2 kg and gave it to Abbas to execute his plan.
+He tried to disguise his suicide as a murder in the hope that the persons in the gold business whom Kannan owed money to, would pardon his family as well as his partner Muthu if Kannan was murdered rather than dead by suicide.
+Jayant already had a few doubts regarding this as all the evidence were proving that Kannan was murdered.
+Nobody including the hotel receptionist, workers or other occupants heard a single sound of Kannan getting attacked and his fingerprints, which contained blood stains, were on the switchboard and the fan.
+After capturing and interrogating Abbas, Jayant concluded that Kannan committed suicide.
+Arul tells Keerthy that Kannan had entrusted him to tell her he tried his best and this was the only way out he found, and hands over to her a gold locket always worn by Kannan, as a memoir.